igapyon/igapyonv3/IgapyonMd2Html.md

 ### TODO
 - Consider CDN off mode. for offline.
+- Supporting without CDN needs to analyze deapth of dir.
+- Up to website to display what this product enable.

 ### Trash memo
 - using glyphicon as h* is not so good.